I started out my India tale with the worst part about the trip, so let’s get to the best part now, shall we?

 We explained ourselves.
 Again.
 Thus started a bunch of back and forth about where we were going.
 Katie needed to go to Atlanta, but I needed to keep going to Austin after Atlanta.
 That we were heading to separate places caused some confusion.
 We handed over our passports and the guy started typing furiously at his workstation.
 After a few minutes he waved his hand at us and said “Go to the front; I’ll bring your passports.”
 Another guy grabbed our luggage and started to head out.
 Now it was Katie’s turn to balk, about leaving the passports.

 Was it wise to leave our passports with random employee in a back office in the Mumbai airport?
 Absolutely not, but at this point my only thought was that after everything we’d been through, the travel gods had to do us a solid and get our passports back to us, dammit.
 Was this logical?
 Absolutely not.
 Go ahead and tell me how logical you’d be at this juncture.
 Also, we both had copies of our passport bio and visa pages, which would be acceptable if the originals disappeared.
 Unlike in Coimbatore, where our coworkers escorted us everywhere, we didn’t know anyone in Mumbai.
 We felt like we had no choice but to leave the passports.
 We made our way to the Delta counter.
-It had taken over two hours to get to this point from when we landed in Mumbai.
+It had taken over three hours to get to this point from when we landed in Mumbai.